Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

 where $p(\delta)$ is the probability distribution of $\delta$s.
-Eq.~\ref{master1} allows us to compute the evolution of $I(t)$ analytically for any given disorder distribution.
-For example, for a disorder distributed uniformly in $(-W,W)$, i.e. the box distribution, Eq.~\ref{master1} gives the result in terms of known mathematical functions as,
+Equation~\eqref{master1} allows us to compute the evolution of $I(t)$ analytically for any given disorder distribution.
+For example, for a disorder distributed uniformly in $(-W,W)$, i.e. the box distribution, Equation~\eqref{master1} gives the result in terms of known mathematical functions as,